 Biosecurity and Herd Management

 Move any animal showing watery eyes or squinting to a sick pen right away.
 That alone does a lot to cut down fly activity.
-It also helps keep the infection from reaching the rest of the herd.
-Disinfect equipment like halters, nose tongs, dehorners, and gloves after every use.
+It also helps prevent the infection from spreading to the rest of the herd.
+Disinfect equipment such as halters, nose tongs, dehorners, and gloves after each use.
 Or better yet, keep a separate set aside just for sick animals.

 Conclusion

 Infectious Bovine Keratoconjunctivitis, also known as pink eye in cattle, is a painful and highly contagious disease.
 It takes a real toll on both animal welfare and farm productivity.
 Moraxella bovis is mainly behind it.
-Flies, dust, sunlight, tall grass, and weak immunity all make things a whole lot worse.
+Flies, dust, sunlight, tall grass, and a weak immune system all make things a whole lot worse.

 Spotting it early and treating it with antibiotics and pain relief makes a big difference.
 Proper eye protection is what stands between a full recovery and permanent damage or blindness.

 Prevention is really where the best results come from.
-Staying on top of fly control and keeping pastures well-managed goes a long way in preventing outbreaks.
+Staying on top of fly control and keeping pastures well managed goes a long way toward preventing outbreaks.
 Using a pink eye vaccine for cattle at the right time adds even more protection for your herd.
 Maintaining balanced nutrition and practicing good herd biosecurity adds another layer of protection for your herd.

 FAQs related to Pink eye in cattle